A complete list of my publications, from magazine features to peer-reviewed studies, is available at this link.

 I have published over a dozen single authored scholarly articles, primarily in the fields of Library & Information Studies, Food Studies, and Psychology.
 However, much of my work is interdisciplinary in nature and touches upon focal areas across the Social Sciences and Humanities.

-My academic work has been cited in nearly 150 other scholarly pieces, and my articles continue to be referenced and cited well after they have been released.
+My academic work has been cited in over 300 other scholarly pieces, and my articles continue to be referenced and cited well after they have been released.

 My dissertation, an interdisciplinary historical study of the 135th St Branch of the New York Public Library, engaged in theory building and testing as well as historical analysis, and received an honorable mention in the Phyllis Dain Dissertation Award competition.